Cookies

 Why is interdisciplinary work a decisive success factor?

-Dominic Brunner: Through initiatives such as Industry 4.0, we see that work and systems are becoming increasingly networked.
-Combining the disciplines of automation, industrial IT and data management enables us to offer solutions that are more cost-effective, better coordinated and more reliable.
+Dominic Brunner: Through initiatives like Industry 4.0, we see that work and systems are becoming increasingly interconnected.
+Combining the disciplines of automation, industrial IT, and data management enables us to offer solutions that, when used together, are more cost-effective, better coordinated, and more reliable.
 Standardized concepts from these areas ensure that tasks and challenges are optimally solved with the right systems.
-Because when systems are used too far beyond their original purpose and burdened with too many workarounds, complex and unreliable solutions often result.
+After all, when systems are used far beyond their original intended purpose and burdened with too many workarounds, the result is often complex and unreliable solutions.

 Which major projects are currently occupying us the most, and where are we right now?

-Andreas Langer: We are involved in various major projects, including projects at DOTTIKON EXCLUSIVE SYNTHESIS AG and Roche.
-We are currently in the final phase at Dottikon.
-The aim here is to finalize every detail cleanly and consistently so that the system runs perfectly.
-At Roche, we are still in an early phase in which concepts are being developed at various levels and in different degrees of detail.
-This phase is crucial to create the basis for efficient implementation, but also challenging, as important decisions have to be made under uncertainty.
+Andreas Langer: We are involved in various large-scale projects, including projects at DOTTIKON EXCLUSIVE SYNTHESIS AG and Roche.
+At Dottikon, we are in the final phase.
+The goal here is to finalize every detail thoroughly and consistently so that the plant runs perfectly.
+At Roche, we are still in an early phase, in which concepts are being developed at various levels and with varying degrees of detail.
+This phase is crucial for laying the groundwork for efficient implementation, but it is also challenging, as important decisions must be made under conditions of uncertainty.

-Dominic Brunner: " Despite these challenges, we are confident that our experience and our structured approach will also enable us to be successful in these projects and achieve the desired results for our customers.
+Dominic Brunner: Despite these challenges, we are confident that, with our experience and structured approach, we will succeed in these projects as well and achieve the desired results for our clients.

 How do we manage large projects as a comparatively small SME?

-Dominic Brunner: One key aspect is that we don't manage these projects alone.
-Although automation, industrial IT and data management are important components of larger projects, they are always embedded in the overall project with many other equally important disciplines.
-In large-scale projects in particular, we therefore always work together in an overarching team consisting of people on the customer side and other partners (especially general planners).
-Cooperation within the project team, including across company and departmental boundaries, is therefore always a key success factor.
-Good communication and trust are essential.
-We also have a clear vision and approach to project management based on our focus on the V-model (what - how - do - check).
-It is also crucial that we always concentrate on the most important topics in the respective project phase and focus on the customer and their user needs.
+Dominic Brunner: A key aspect is that we don’t tackle these projects on our own.
+While automation, industrial IT, and data management are important components of larger projects, they are always embedded within the overall project alongside many other equally important disciplines.
+Especially in large-scale projects, we therefore always work together as part of a larger team consisting of people from the client side and other partners (particularly general contractors).
+Collaboration within the project team—even across company and departmental boundaries—is therefore always a key factor for success.
+Good communication and trust are essential in this regard.
+In addition, we have a clear vision and approach to project management based on our focus on the V-Model (What – How – Do – Verify).
+It is also crucial to always concentrate on the most important issues in each project phase and to focus on the client and their users’ needs.

 Swiss engineers have also been criticized recently.
 What do you think of this?

-Dominic Brunner: You have to be careful not to make sweeping generalizations.
-There are definitely very good Swiss companies that are successful worldwide and have been for years.
-But there are also companies or combinations that don't work ideally - regardless of whether they are Swiss or international companies.
-Our advantage certainly lies in our cultural and linguistic proximity to the region, which promotes communication and cooperation.
-We attach great importance to quality and adhere to high standards, but not at any price - in the long term, however, this understanding of quality always pays off.
+Dominic Brunner: You have to be careful not to fall into the trap of making sweeping generalizations.
+There are definitely very good Swiss companies that have been successful worldwide for years.
+However, there are also companies or partnerships that don’t function ideally—regardless of whether they’re Swiss or international firms.
+Our advantage certainly lies in our cultural and linguistic proximity to the region, which fosters communication and collaboration.
+We place great emphasis on quality and adhere to high standards, though not at any cost—in the long run, however, this commitment to quality always pays off.

 How do you perceive the competition from abroad?

-Andreas Langer: The competition from abroad is noticeable.
-It's true that we have higher hourly rates than many foreign providers or companies whose staff only work in Switzerland temporarily.
-But the hourly rate is not the decisive factor.
-What is important are the total costs incurred until a functioning solution is implemented that meets the customer's requirements.
-Measured in terms of total costs, we are absolutely competitive.
+Andreas Langer: We’re definitely feeling the competition from abroad.
+It’s true that our hourly rates are higher than those of many foreign providers or companies whose staff work in Switzerland only on a temporary basis.
+But the hourly rate isn’t the deciding factor.
+What matters is the total cost incurred until a functional solution that meets the customer’s requirements is implemented.
+When measured in terms of total cost, we’re absolutely competitive.

 So regional presence and personal trust continue to be an important factor for cooperation?

-Andreas Langer: Responsiveness and our commitment to quality at fair prices are highly valued by our customers.
-Our work should meet the requirements of our customers and their users in the long term.
-Local presence plays a role in this, but not the only one.
-It is much more important that we ourselves always keep our "Total Quality" promise and offer our customers solutions that "run" reliably.
+Andreas Langer: Our customers greatly appreciate our responsiveness and our commitment to quality at fair prices.
+Our work is designed to meet the long-term needs of our customers and their users.
+A local presence plays a role in this, but it is not the only factor.
+What is far more important is that we consistently live up to our “Total Quality” promise and offer our customers solutions that “run” reliably.

 Picture of Andreas Langer, COO at ControlTech Engineering AG.